cryptic-monk/nyzo-voting/README.md

 ## How It Works

 - Voting `yes` does the obvious: it signs the corresponding cycle transaction(s) with the private keys from your in-cycle verifiers.
-- Voting `no` and `abstention` sends one micronyzo (a negligible amount of money) to the cycle fund, with your vote in the transaction data.
+- Voting `no` and `abstention` sends one micronyzo (a negligible amount of money) to the cycle fund, with your vote's fingerprint in the transaction data.
 - The next task will then be to pull the voting data from the chain, sanitize it and display it appropriately.

 ## Why Voting "No" or "Abstention" Makes Sense